 Recalling Whedon's initial reluctance to cast her, Hannigan once said, "Until the day I die, I will give him a hard time."
 Nevertheless, Hannigan won Whedon over and quickly settled into the role of Willow, who became something of an idol and role model for gay teens.
 "I never had any apprehensions about it," she later said of portraying a lesbian character.
 "It's always been a part of my environment and my life.
-Growing up, my mom's best friend was—well,
+Growing up, my mom's best friend was—well, he still is—gay."

 Buffy the Vampire Slayer ran from 1997 to 2003, making Hannigan a television star.